ToweringTopaz/crystl-vaults/vault_features.md

 isCrystalCore() and isCrystallizer() return (bool) showing whether the vault is either of those types of strategy, explained later.

-Most of the time, there is no need for users to directly interact with the strategies.
+Usually there is no need for users to directly interact with the strategies.

 ## StrategyMasterHealer